AR3441/Linear-Regression/README.md

 ## Introduction:

   In this project, the relationship between player points per game, minutes per game and other player statistics was evaluated.
 The data used in this project contained season totals in points, minutes, games played, team pace as well as other data about the player's position, age, height and weight from the 1996-1997 season to the 2016-2017 season.
 The raw data was retrieved from datasets on Kaggle and from the NBA website.
-The data after being cleaned contained 8045 players.
+The data after being cleaned contained information on 8045 players.

 ## Hypothesis: